mattjcamp/datapointsr/README.md

-# DataPoints
+# datapointsr

-DataPoints makes it easy to switch between long and wide format statistical summaries.
+**datapointsr** makes it easy to switch between long and wide format statistical summaries.

 When I do QC Analysis I'm have to verify the contents of statistical summaries by doing an exact 1:1 match.
 To identify mismatched data points I usually need to melt both my own table and the the content that I am inspecting.
 This is a pain.